 8. Star Wars: The Last Jedi

-At the time of this writing, Disney and Lucasfilm had yet to release the latest chapter in the Star Wars saga.
-Opening day is set for Dec.
-15, and fans everywhere could not be more thrilled.
+Opening day for this Star Wars film was set for Dec.
+15, and fans everywhere could not have been more thrilled.
 Disney has committed to the franchise for the foreseeable future, and even announced that Star Wars: The Last Jedi director Rian Johnson would be creating a brand new trilogy at some point in the next few years.
-They wouldn’t be rewarding Johnson with three more movies if The Last Jedi wasn’t great, so anticipation is high.
+They wouldn’t be rewarding Johnson with three more movies if The Last Jedi wasn’t great, either.

 9. Sexual abusers are unmasked nationwide